ElemeFE/element/examples/docs/en-US/input.md

 Add an icon to indicate input type.

-::: demo To add icons in Input, you can simply use `prefix-icon` and `suffix-icon` attributes.
+:::demo To add icons in Input, you can simply use `prefix-icon` and `suffix-icon` attributes.
 Also, the `prefix` and `suffix` named slots works as well.
 ```html
 <div class="demo-input-suffix">
   <span class="demo-input-label">Using attributes</span>